 Electronic Communications is defined as the transfer of signs, writings, signals, images, data, sounds, or intelligence of any nature transmitted in whole or part by a wire, electromagnetic, photo-optical, photo-electronic, or radio system.

-These cases can be defended in a variety of ways.
+These cases can be defended by a Middlesex County annoying telephone calls attorney in a variety of ways.

 The Commonwealth bears the burden of proving beyond a reasonable doubt that the defendant is the person who initiated the contact.
 If the alleged victim never saw the defendant (which is common in these types of cases), it can sometimes be difficult to prove the defendant was responsible for making (or attempting to make) contact with the alleged victim.